hpi-swa-teaching/live-programming-systems/projects/eclipse-debugger/analysisPlan.md

   Code evaluation is only possible when providing a context by pausing a thread of the application in "Debug"-mode.
 A thread is paused when reaching a Breakpoint.
 All other application threads and the Eclipse Debugger are kept running.
 When evaluating code snippets, the result is displayed immediately as long as the evaluated snippet has a sub-second execution time.
   We argue, that this is still liveness level 4, because Tanimoto writes:
   > In level 4, the computer wouldn’t wait but would keep running the program, modifying the behavior as specified by the programmer as soon as changes were made. @RefKey[Tanimoto2013PEL]

     In general the Java program is kept running and the program evaluates the snippets as soon as the programmer triggers the evaluation by pressing a keyboard shortcut.

 - Runtime state manipulation - Liveness level 4
   The argumentation for liveness level 4 is the same as for code evaluation.
 Runtime state manipulation is only possible when providing a context by pausing a thread, but the application and the Eclipse Debugger are kept running.
 A state modification is applied as soon as the programmer triggers the change, for example via the "Variables View".

 ### Steady Frame
 A Steady Frame is defined as:
->"[...] a way of organizing and representing a system or activity, such that (I) relevant variables can be seen and/ or manipulated at specific locations within the scene (the framing part), and (II) these variables are defined and presented so as to be constantly present and constantly meaningful (the steady part)." @RefKey[Hancock2003RTP]
+>[...] a way of organizing and representing a system or activity, such that (I) relevant variables can be seen and/ or manipulated at specific locations within the scene (the framing part), and (II) these variables are defined and presented so as to be constantly present and constantly meaningful (the steady part). @RefKey[Hancock2003RTP]

 The "Debug View" is a Steady Frame, because it displays constantly meaningful information about the state of the running application and its threads.

-![Steady Frame Debug View](./res/pics/steady_frame_debug_view.PNG) When halting one thread at a Breakpoint, additional information, like the stack trace, are available.
+![Steady Frame Debug View](./res/pics/steady_frame_debug_view.PNG)

+When halting one thread at a Breakpoint, additional information, like the stack trace, are available.

 ![Steady Frame Debug View Breakpoint](./res/pics/steady_frame_debug_view_breakpoint.PNG)

 The "Variables View" and "Expression View" of the Eclipse Debugger can be seen as *frames* based on the formal definition.
 However, they are only *steady* when a context is provided, i.e. when halting at a Breakpoint.
 Without a context, these views do not show any runtime state information.
 The empty "Variables View":

 ![Steady Frame Variables View](./res/pics/steady_frame_variables_view.PNG)

 The "Expressions View" without values:

 ![Steady Frame Expressions View](./res/pics/steady_frame_expressions_view.PNG)

 When halting at a Breakpoint, they turn into Steady Frames.
 The filled "Variables View":

 ![Steady Frame Variables View Breakpoint](./res/pics/steady_frame_variables_view_breakpoint.PNG)

 The "Expressions View" with values:

 ![Steady Frame Expressions View Breakpoint](./res/pics/steady_frame_expressions_view_breakpoint.PNG)

 When the programmer expands the tree structure to explorer variables and values, this expansion state is kept when stepping through a method.
 Only when we step into another method or return from it, the tree is collapsed again.